Railroad Museum of Pennsylvania: Locomotives

 The collection is made up of more than a hundred historic locomotives and cars, many of which are part of the historical collection of the Pennsylvania Railroad.
 Following the 1939-1940 New York World's Fair, the PRR placed many of their historic rolling stock aside for preservation.
-The collection was stored in a roundhouse in Northumberland, Pennsylvania.
-In 1969, the collection was relocated from Northumberland to Strasburg, where they were stored at the Strasburg Rail Road until the museum's completion in 1975.
+The collection was stored in a roundhouse in Northumberland.
+In 1969, the collection was relocated to Strasburg, for storage at the Strasburg Rail Road until the museum's completion in 1975.

-Some of these engines had operated on the Strasburg Railroad for a number of years before being put back on display.
-PRR 1223, famous for its use in the 1969 film Hello, Dolly!, and PRR 7002 (originally #8063), a re-creation of the famous original PRR #7002, which set an unofficial land speed record in 1905 by traveling at 127.1 miles per hour.
-Both were leased to the Strasburg Rail Road, and retired permanently in 1989.
+Some of these engines had operated on the Strasburg Rail Road for a number of years before being put back on display: PRR 1223, famous for its use in the 1969 film Hello, Dolly!, and PRR 7002 (originally #8063), a re-creation of the famous original PRR #7002, which set an unofficial land speed record in 1905 by traveling at 127.1 miles per hour.
+Both had been leased to the Strasburg Rail Road and retired permanently in 1989.

-Other historic locomotives are featured at the museum, including the famous "Lindbergh Engine", PRR 460, which completed a 6-year cosmetic restoration November, 2016, and the oldest PRR locomotive #1187, built in 1888.
-The 1187 is placed over a pit, so visitors may go underneath and see the locomotive's underside. #1187 got into an accident in 1895 and was barely damaged from the incident, but the smoke box had to be rebuilt and the rebuilt smoke box is still on the locomotive to this day.
-The official steam locomotive of the Commonwealth of Pennsylvania PRR 3750, famous for pulling President Warren Harding's funeral train, is on display outside of the museum.
-Two replicas are also included in the Pennsylvania Historic Collection, the John Bull (orig. built 1831) and the John Stevens (orig. built 1825).
+Other historic locomotives are featured at the museum, including the famous "Lindbergh Engine", PRR 460, which completed a 6-year cosmetic restoration in November 2016, and the oldest PRR locomotive #1187, built in 1888.
+The 1187 is placed over a pit, so visitors may go underneath and see the locomotive's underside.
+In 1895 #1187 suffered an accident but was barely damaged: however, the smoke box had to be rebuilt and it remained on the locomotive to this day.
+The official steam locomotive of the Commonwealth of Pennsylvania, PRR 3750, famous for pulling President Warren Harding's funeral train, is on display outside of the museum.
+Two replicas are also included in the Pennsylvania Historic Collection, the John Bull (built 1831) and the John Stevens (built 1825).
+In August 2023 the 185-year-old Rocket was removed from its prior home, the Franklin Institute, to be renovated for display at the museum.

-Other locomotives in the collection include two PRR GG1 locomotives, the original prototype PRR 4800 and the PRR #4935, Amtrak E60 #603, and the Tahoe, a 2-6-0 built in 1875 for use on the Virginia & Truckee Railroad.
-They also have two fireless steam locomotives (Bethlehem Steel #111 and Pennsylvania Power & Light #4094-D), and examples of the three most common geared locomotives: a Shay locomotive (Leetonia Railway #1), a Heisler locomotive (Chicago Mill & Lumber Company #4), and a Climax locomotive (W. H. Mason Company #1).
+Locomotives in the collection include the Tahoe, a 2-6-0 built in 1875 for use on the Virginia & Truckee Railroad, and two fireless steam locomotives: (Bethlehem Steel #111 and Pennsylvania Power & Light #4094-D).
+Not to be missed are examples of the three most common geared locomotives: the Shay (Leetonia Railway #1), the Heisler (Chicago Mill & Lumber Company #4), and the Climax (W. H. Mason Company #1).

-The museum's most recent acquisition is Amtrak AEM-7 number 915, donated by Amtrak in 2015.
+Electric locomotives include two PRR GG1 locomotives: the original prototype PRR 4800, and PRR #4935.
+Two other electric locomotives include Amtrak E60 #603, and EMD AEM-7 #915, which were donated by Amtrak in 2003 (603) and 2015 (915) respectively.

 Cars

 The museum also has a large collection of rail cars.
 Many of these are examples of cars seen on the Pennsylvania Railroad, including a P70 passenger car, a B60 Baggage car, and an N5c caboose.
-There are also several wood bodied freight and passenger cars.
-Also on display is PRR 1651, one of the first all-steel passenger cars.
+On display also are several wood-bodied freight and passenger cars, and one of the first all-steel passenger cars, PRR 1651.